apache/cassandra-java-driver/changelog/README.md

 ### 4.3.0 (in progress)

+- [bug] JAVA-2464: Fix initial schema refresh when reconnect-on-init is enabled
 - [improvement] JAVA-2516: Enable hostname validation with Cloud
 - [documentation]: JAVA-2460: Document how to determine the local DC
 - [improvement] JAVA-2476: Improve error message when codec registry inspects a collection with a